What’s a typical personal loan limit?

 Although they tend to take longer to qualify for, traditional bank loans are traditional for a reason.
 Well-known banks offer loans of all shapes and sizes, depending on your credit profile.
 With good to excellent credit, you’ll likely qualify for large loans.

 The relationship you have with your bank may result in a lower loan interest rate than what you can get from online lenders.
 Some online lenders may keep interest rates relatively high to offset the risk of offering such fast-turnaround loans.
-Plus, traditional bank loans often have a wide range of term lengths, while online personal loans tend to max out at five years.
+Plus, traditional bank loans may offer a wider range of term lengths than those from online lenders.

 Peer-to-peer loans

-A peer-to-peer (P2P) loan is a type of loan that connects borrowers directly with investors who fund their loans.
+A peer-to-peer (P2P) loan connects borrowers directly with investors who fund their loans.
 The P2P lending platform itself acts as an intermediary, facilitating the loan origination and servicing processes.

 P2P loans overlap with personal loans in many ways, offering fast funding, loans you can use for a variety of reasons and large loan amounts.
-P2P lenders, like Prosper, for example, often offer loan amounts up to $50,000 or so.
+P2P lenders such as Prosper often offer loan amounts up to $50,000 or so.

 FAQ